 This stitch is beautiful, made by weaving over the double herringbone stitch with another thread of same or different color.
 This stitch requires patience to learn.
-Once learnt, it will be very easy to do this stitch, and will never be forgotten!
-Interlaced herringbone stitch forms one of the main stitches for one of the most popular indian embrodieries called Kutch work.
+Once learned, it will be very easy to do this stitch, and will never be forgotten! 🙂 Interlaced herringbone stitch forms one of the main stitches for one of the most popular Indian embroideries called Kutch work.

 You need to know the double herringbone stitch to be able to continue with this tutorial.
 This tutorial is best understood by following the illustrations, without much dependence on the description.